Fixation index: Estimation

-For populations of plants which clearly belong to the same species, values of FST greater than 15% are considered "great" or "significant" differentiation, while values below 5% are considered "small" or "insignificant" differentiation.

-Values for mammal populations between subspecies, or closely related species, typical values are of the order of 5% to 20%.
-FST between the Eurasian and North American populations of the gray wolf were reported at 9.9%, those between the Red wolf and Gray wolf populations at between 17% and 18%.
-The Eastern wolf, a recently recognized highly admixed "wolf-like species" has values of FST below 10% in comparison with both Eurasian (7.6%) and North American gray wolves (5.7%), with the Red wolf (8.5%), and an even lower value when paired with the Coyote (4.5%).

 FST in humans

 FST values depend strongly on the choice of populations.

 Closely related ethnic groups, such as the Danes vs. the Dutch, or the Portuguese vs. the Spaniards show values significantly below 1%, indistinguishable from panmixia.

-Within Europe, the most divergent ethnic groups have been found to have values of the order of 7% (Lapps vs. Sardinians).
+Within Europe, the most divergent ethnic groups have been found to have values of the order of 7% (Sámi vs. Sardinians).

 Larger values are found if highly divergent homogenous groups are compared: the highest such value found was at close to 46%, between Mbuti and Papuans.